govindjeevan/Viterbi-Error-Correction/README.md

 ## Final Words

 Thank you for patiently going through the project.
 It was a good experience working out the implementation of Trellis generationa nd Viterbi Algorithm, for which a graph algorithm similar to **djikstra's** was used after failing at a recursive approach.

-> Tried really really hard along the recursive lines
+Tried really really hard along the recursive lines, but the graph algorithm repeatedlytly enqueing and dequeuing states was the more suitable and efficient approach after all.
->
 MATLAB made the coding more easier and harder at the same time.
 The project is open to bug fixes and optimizations in the future.